LS-Instruments/MVC-Actors/README.md

 ![](Media/Register_to_Container_Events_Method.png)

 This method can be used in the **Actor Core.vi** of the subclass of the **GUI Container Actor**.
 It will register two events created by the **GUI Container Actor**, one can be used to exit the helper loop if present, and the other can be used to allow the optional event loop to receive the views contained by the "GUI Container Actor".
 Calling this method is optional.
 See the examples for an illustration of its usage.

+### Warnings

+#### 512102: The reference of the subpanel whose status you are trying to obtain was not stored in the GUI Container.

+This warning is thrown by the **Get Subpanel Status.vi** method, when trying to obtain the status of a subpanel that wasn't stored in the **Container**

+#### 512103: The View whose subpanel you are trying to obtain has not been added to the GUI Container.

+This warning is thrown by the **Get View Status.vi** method, when trying to obtain the status of a **GUI View** that wasn't stored in the **Container**.
+It an be triggered when performing actions on a **GUI View** that wasn't added to any subpanel of the **Container**.

+#### 512104: The view hierarchy level of the view doesn't exist.
+Check the View class hierarchy.

+This warning is thrown by the **Read View FP and VI Refs.vi** method, when trying to obtain the the FP and VI references of a **GUI View** at a non-existing class hierarchy.

+### Errors

+#### 512105: The array of subpanel references points to subpanels that don't have unique captions.
+Captions are used to differentiate panels, please use unique subpanel captions names.

+This error is thrown by the **Store Subpanel References.vi** method, when trying to to store reference to subpanels that don't have unique captions.
+Captions are used to point to subpanels and hence need to be unique.